 If you would like to keep your cash flow financing arrangement confidential, this may be the ideal solution for you.

-This form of borrowing is increasingly being used by organisations which need strategic access to the cash tied up in their sales ledger.
-For example, if a business is looking to unlock cash tied up in invoices to make an acquisition or management buy-in.
+Invoice discounting is a financing method used by organisations which need access to the cash tied up in their sales ledger.
+This could be to unlock cash tied up in invoices to make an acquisition or management buy-in.

-The best way to help cash flow is to issue your invoices immediately after supplying your services, as you will receive regular payments each month.
-There will be a flexible rolling contract with the lender, who will release cash against the value of invoices each time they are raised.
-Once your customers pay their invoice, the money is sent to the invoice discounting lender.
+The best way to help cash flow is to issue your invoices immediately after supplying your services.
+This way you will receive regular payments each month.
+There will generally be a flexible rolling contract with the lender.
+They will release cash against the value of invoices each time they are raised.
+Once your customers pay their invoice, you send the money to the invoice discounting lender.

 If you have struggled with borrowing in the past due to a less than perfect credit score, you may still be able to access invoice discounting.
 This is because the lender will also be considering the creditworthiness of your customers.

 Invoice discounting is a popular form of borrowing, so there are a variety of lenders which provide the service.
 These include banks and lenders which specialise solely in forms of invoice finance.
 Each lender will have certain criteria which you must meet, and invoice finance is only available to businesses whose customers are other businesses.